aolarte/aolarte.github.io/_posts/2010-04-15-simple-spring-aop-and-annotations.md

 </beans>
 {% endhighlight %}

-This file is only defining which package should be scanned for packages (test.spring.actions) and importing two further files.
-One of these files controls the AOP part of the framework, while the other control the MVC (Model-View-Controller) part of the framework.
-Let's look at the aop-context file:
+This file defines which package should be scanned for components (`test.spring.actions` in this case) and imports two further files.
+One of these files controls the AOP part of the framework, while the other controls the MVC (Model-View-Controller) part of the framework.
+Let's look at the `aop-context.xml` file:

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>